How to Perform a 1911 function check and safety check.

 4. Remove the empty magazine using the magazine release button.

-Hammer and Trigger Functions:
+Hammer and Trigger Function Check:

 6. Do a press check or chamber check to verify once again that the gun is unloaded.